Crosswork Workflow Manager 2.0 Data Sheet

 Event Handling

-CWM 1.1 added support for Kafka events.
-CWM workflows can be defined to act as Consumers and/or Producers of Kafka events.
+CWM supports event handling in the form of Kafka events, AMQP, or HTTP.
+CWM workflows can be defined to act as Consumers and/or Producers of events.
 For event consumers, the event may signal a running workflow job or may be used to initiate a workflow job.

 Compensation support

-CWM 1.1 added the capability for a workflow author to include actions to be executed at various points within their workflows to reverse segments of work which have already completed, for example when a further step encounters an error.
-Although commonly referred to as ‘rollbacks’, Compensations offer greater flexibility and may differ depending on the point within the workflow where the condition was detected.
+CWM allows a workflow author to include actions to be executed at various points within their workflows to reverse segments of work which have already completed, for example when a further step encounters an error.
+Although commonly referred to as ‘rollbacks’, Compensations offer greater flexibility in that the compensation may take the form of other actions rather than a strict rollback and may differ depending on the point within the workflow where the condition was detected.

 Management: Generating log entries from within a workflow